ProteusMRIgHIFU/BabelViscoFDTD/README.md

 `pip install BabelViscoFDTD`

 #### macOS experimental OpenMP in X86-64
 Thanks to the people who have reported the mitigated success with OpenMP.
-In my own current systems I didn't have problems, but later some users reported having  issues with OpenMP.
-Then, we turned this feature as **experimental** the time we can figure out a more stable approach.
+In my current systems, I didn't have problems, but later some users reported having issues with OpenMP.
+Then, we turned this feature as **experimental**, the time we can figure out a more stable approach.
 For X86-64, `libomp` and `mkl` must be installed first, otherwise compilation and execution for OpenMP will fail.
 * Install `libomp` with `brew install libomp`
 * Install `mkl` with `pip install mkl` or `conda install mkl`